 - red lentils with chili seasoning (lunch)

 - massive organic romaine lettuce salad with mustard/mayo (lunch)

 - organic corn tortilla and organic tempeh wraps x2 (snack)

 - 2 cups of organic almond yogurt (snack)

 - organic broccoli, mushroom, nutritional yeast stir-fry (dinner)

 - oven-baked sweet potato fries (dinner)

 What my patients didn’t know is that they were on mute while I was preparing my meals.

-This actually works quite well because I find it very helpful to let patients talk as much as they need in order to feel heard.
+This works quite well because I find it very helpful to let patients talk as much as they need to feel heard.

 Gadgets for Efficiency